Home

 What is a profit and loss statement?

-Along with a balance sheet and a cash flow statement, a P&L statement is one of the three primary financial statements used to determine a company’s financial health.
+Along with a balance sheet and a cash flow statement, a P&L statement is one of the three primary financial statements used to report on a company’s financial position and results of operations.

 How profit and loss statements work

-A profit and lost statement has six essential sections.
+A profit and loss statement has six essential sections.
 Here’s how they work:

 1. Revenue.
 Profit and loss statements typically start with a revenue section, which includes income generated by primary business operations like sales revenue, service fees, and other sources of income.